Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: EXPERIMENTAL RESULTS

 \subsection{Synthetic functions with several auxiliary ISs of varying relevance}

-Next, we check whether rMFBO is able to distinguish between relevant and irrelevant auxiliary ISs in the presence of multiple auxiliary ISs on 2 examples.
-In the first problem, the 6D Hartmann function is selected as the primary IS, with 3 auxiliary ISs: Hartmann with degree of fidelity 0.8, 0.1 and the Rosenbrock function.
-In the second problem, we wish to optimize the 2D Branin function with 3 auxiliary ISs: Branin with degree of fidelity 0.8, 0.1 and the Ackley function.
+Next, we check whether rMFBO is able to distinguish between relevant and irrelevant auxiliary ISs in the presence of multiple auxiliary ISs on two examples.
+In the first problem, the 6D Hartmann function is selected as the primary IS, with 3 auxiliary ISs: Hartmann with degrees of fidelity 0.8, 0.1, and the Rosenbrock function, respectively.
+In the second problem, we wish to optimize the 2D Branin function with 3 auxiliary ISs: Branin with degree of fidelity 0.8, 0.1, and the Ackley function.
 In both settings, the primary IS can be queried for a cost of 1, and all auxiliary ISs for a cost of 0.2.
-Figure~\ref{fig:braninmultiple} and~\ref{fig:hartmannmultiple} display the results, showing that rMFBO provides a consistent decrease of regret compared to MFBO across methods. rMFBO also strongly improves over SFBO in one case (GIBBON - Branin2D), achieves slightly lower regret in three cases (MES and GIBBON - Hartmann2D, KG - Branin2D) and higher regret in the last case (MES - Branin2D).
-This again demonstrates the relevance of our method in the even more realistic setting where multiple auxiliary ISs are available, some being relevant and others not.
-Our claim is backed up by the query distribution bar plots, which show how rMFBO avoids querying uninformative sources while still taking advantage of the informative one, except in the case of rMFKG where almost all queries were addressed to the primary IS.
-Meanwhile, MF-MES queries are scattered across all ISs, independently of their relevance.
-MF-GIBBON delegates roughly a third of its queries to irrelevant IS, which leads to poor results in the Hartmann problem, but not in the Branin problem, where convergence to the global optimum is still achieved faster than SF-GIBBON.
+Regarding the Hartmann problem, rMFBO provides a consistent decrease of regret compared to MFBO across all methods.
+Our claim is backed up by the distribution of queries (Figure~\ref{fig:barplot}, top row), which show how rMFBO avoids querying uninformative sources while still taking advantage of the informative one, whereas MFBO queries are scattered across all ISs, delegating around 40\% of them to ISs that are either irrelevant or not worth the incurred cost.
+Performance is slightly worse for the Branin problem, where rMFBO significantly improves over MFBO for the GIBBON acquisition function only.
+With a regret 100 times superior to that of MES and GIBBON methods, the KG method seems to converge very slowly for this example, even though only the primary IS is queried (Figure~\ref{fig:barplot}, lower panel, right).
+The close results between MF-MES and rMF-MES can be explained by the fact that MF-MES only spends 26\% of its queries on irrelevant ISs while dedicating 50\% of its budget on a cheap and relevant AIS.